 - Using data in law firms

-However, the best way to get a sense of what kind of articles we’re looking for is to read a few posts on the Clio Blog.
+However, the best way to get a sense of what kind of pieces we’re looking for is to read a few posts on the Clio Blog.

 - Have already been published elsewhere online (please don’t submit these).